overmindtech/terraform-example/modules/signals-demo/README.md

 ### After the Demo

-Close the PR or let the cleanup job handle it (runs with the routine job, closes PRs older than 7 days).
+Close the PR when you're done (or merge it if you want to demonstrate the downstream effects).

 ## Architecture